Shopify Sales Reports Explained for Better Understanding

 Shopify Analytics, Sales Reports and Your Shopify Plan

-Before getting into Shopify Sales Reports, let’s understand Shopify Analytics better and how your choice of subscription plan affects it.
+Before exploring Shopify Sales Reports, let’s first understand Shopify Analytics and how your chosen subscription plan impacts it.

 In a nutshell, Shopify Analytics is the platform’s data metrics center.
 It’s here that you access your store data, either as visualizations in the Analytics page or as organized reports under Reports.
 You can view store activity, gain market and customer insights, track website performance, keep tabs on store transactions, etc., via KPIs.